Equitable/trump/README.rst

 Installation
 ============

+See the latest on `readthedocs <trump.readthedocs.org>`_

 Requirements
 ------------
-* Python 2.7; Support for Python 3.3 or 3.4 should be do-able, if there was interest.
+* Python 2.7; Support for Python 3.3 or 3.4 is do-able, if there is demand.
 * A relational database supported by SQLAlchemy.
-The first database with guaranteed support is PostGreSQL
+The first database with guaranteed support is PostGreSQL.

 Dependencies
 ------------